2016 USRA Stock Car Rules

 16.11.8 Starter must bolt in stock location.

-16.11.9 No limit on engine cubic inches, but must run GM with GM, Ford with Ford, etc.
+16.11.9 There is no limit on engine cubic inches, but must run GM with GM, Ford with Ford, etc.

 16.11.10 Engines shall be subject to claim, as outlined in Claim Procedures (Article 19).